Last modified: Mar 28, 2024

 It is the same with CCS HPC Chargers since they are limited to 500 Ampere.
 400 volts on 500 Amper is a max of 200KW.
 The charging speed on a 300 Volt battery pack would be limited to 150KW.

-Volvo and Polestar claim their upcoming EVS with 400 VOlt packs would get 250KW charging.
+Volvo and Polestar claim their upcoming EVS with 400 Volt packs would get 250KW charging.
 However, how they would manage that with the current CCS standard limits is unclear.

 Temperature